 Forums with a heavy focus on debate and fact checking put the cart squarely before the horse in terms of what has to happen first to create change.
 The primary focus on bridge building efforts has to be on creating conditions that make people from feuding tribes want to like each other.
-Once those positive relationships exists, we want to hear others out, which changes everything.
+Once those positive relationships exist, we want to hear others out, which changes everything.
 Interestingly, many conservatives follow their intuition first as their factory default setting, so in a highly divided political world, they immediately sense your liberalism when your coordinates aim squarely and repeatedly at objective fact.
 We know, waiting is hard to do.
 But the cart will come along if you get the moving parts in the right order.
 (We have a priest friend who likes to challenge our audiences to list the guiding principles of their lives using only facts.
 Can’t do it can you?
 Big ideas incorporate wisdom and wisdom is different than fact.)

 Understand liberal and conservative “moral channels.”
-Liberals and conservatives are not receiving information about our current civic crisis on the same channels and it’s a fundamentally big problem.
+Liberals and conservatives are not receiving information about our current civic crisis on the same channels and it’s fundamentally a big problem.
 According to Jonathan Haidt and colleagues’ body of work advanced as Moral Foundations Theory (entertaining 18 minute primer here), liberals understand moral good to be constrained primarily to whether it is caring or harmful and whether it is fair.
 While conservatives also believe that care and fairness are moral goods, they believe those goods must be balanced with other moral goods (loyalty, authority, liberty and sanctity – referred to as the “binding” moral foundations).

 In this polarized political environment, The Village Square has considerable direct experiential evidence that anything that sounds like attention to care and fairness actually drives conservatives away, as they intuitively understand “this is not my tribe.”
 Making matters worse, liberals perceive that in many cases conservative moral values are, in fact, amoral, responding to this perception with even more care and fairness (the concept of “virtue signaling” is useful in understanding this tendency).
 This caring on steroids often has the unintentional effect of creating a backlash with conservatives rather than building the bridge liberals truly do seek.
-To conservatives this kind of an over focusing on “care” and “fair” feels immature (lacking in broad situational awareness and some critical qualities a healthy society must have to function, like authority) as well as too often weaponized by “social justice warriors.”
+To conservatives this kind of an over focusing on “care” and “fair” feels immature (lacking in broad situational awareness and some critical qualities a healthy society must have to function, like authority) and is too often weaponized by “social justice warriors.”
 The more conservatives hear “care more,” the more they actually seem to do the opposite; the “meaner” liberals think conservatives are, the stronger liberals catapult the “care” into the next round of hostilities.
-This is the cycle of equal and opposite reactions where the worst in our politics now resides.
+This is the cycle of equal and opposite reactions where the worst in our politics now resides, tweet by awful tweet.

 Believe in your soul that without deeply engaged conservatives, your effort will lack critical insights required to solve problems – insights liberals are likely blind to (even dangers liberals may be blind to).
 We often encounter liberal-leaning friends and colleagues doing civic work with incredibly sincere intention, but with a little digging it’s clear that their central animating belief is that if one can create respectful conversation and do good fact checking, ultimately those intransigent conservatives will come around to a more liberal view of reality.
 In our era of jaw-dropping distortion of factual reality, we understand the impulse to see the problem this way (truth told, this describes many of us).
 But as valid as this aspect of the challenge is, you’ll have much more success if you begin with another deep truth we’ve discovered along the way: conservatives can often see dangers, risks and challenges that liberals can’t.
 All humans have significant blind spots in our ability to perceive reality and likeminded groups of people are even more prone to blindness (a moral tribe actually is glued together around those blind spots).